 Anne Moss Rogers is the Emotionally Naked® Speaker.
-As a motivational mental health speaker and suicide prevention speaker, she captures hearts and fills them with hope.
-Her goal is to help audiences and student populations foster a culture of connection to prevent suicide, reduce substance misuse, and find life after loss.
-She is the 2019 YWCA Pat Asch Fellow, author of the book, Diary of a Broken Mind.
+As a mental health and suicide prevention speaker from Richmond Virginia, her goal is to help adult and student audiences foster a culture of connection to prevent suicide, reduce substance misuse, and find life after loss.
+She is the 2019 YWCA Pat Asch Fellow, and author of the book, Diary of a Broken Mind.

 Why she became a suicide prevention speaker

-Despite her family’s best efforts, Anne Moss’ 20-year-old son Charles died by suicide June 5, 2015 after many years of struggle with anxiety, depression, and ultimately addiction.
-Anne Moss started a blog, EmotionallyNaked.com, and chronicled her family’s tragedy in a newspaper article that went viral.
+Despite her family’s best efforts, Anne Moss’ 20-year-old son Charles died by suicide on June 5, 2015, after many years of struggle with anxiety, depression, and ultimately addiction.
+Anne Moss started this blog, EmotionallyNaked.com, and chronicled her family’s tragedy in a newspaper article that went viral.

 After receiving a message from a young lady who wrote that one of her blog posts saved her life, Anne Moss sold her digital marketing business.
 She then followed her purpose of preventing suicide and reducing the stigma of addiction and mental illness.

 She has been featured in the New York Times, and was the first suicide loss survivor ever invited to speak at the National Institute of Mental Health (NIMH).